List of ambassadors of the United Kingdom to Lithuania

-The Ambassador of the United Kingdom to Lithuania is the United Kingdom's foremost diplomatic representative in the Republic of Lithuania, and in charge of the UK's diplomatic mission in Vilnius.
+The ambassador of the United Kingdom to Lithuania is the United Kingdom's foremost diplomatic representative in the Republic of Lithuania, and in charge of the UK's diplomatic mission in Vilnius.

-Heads of Mission
+Heads of mission

-Envoys Extraordinary and Ministers Plenipotentiary
+Envoys extraordinary and ministers plenipotentiary

-From 1921 to 1940, British Ministers were accredited to Estonia and Latvia as well as Lithuania; they were based in Riga.
+From 1921 to 1940, British ministers were accredited to Estonia and Latvia as well as Lithuania; they were based in Riga.